ShadowHDone/feud-app/README.md

 # feud-app
 This module of Feud project is used for signal flow control from leader to other players, which may be browser tabs, TV-monitors, mobile devices etc.
-Leader and players related by connectivity 'one-to-many'.
+Leader and players is related by connectivity 'one-to-many'.
 Details are described below.

 ## Specifications for Feud Websocket API: